rajmahadev422/Vehicle-Predictor/README.md

 * **Classifier:** Flattened layer followed by a 128-node Dense layer and a 7-node output layer representing:

-* Car, Truck, Motorcycle, bikes, train and Other.
+* Car, Motorcycle, bikes, train and Other.

 ## 🚀 Installation & Setup